-The following charts show how the total value of remuneration (excluding benefits) and its composition would vary under different performance scenarios for executive Directors under the proposed policy, which will be effective from the date of the 2019 AGM, subject to shareholders' approval.
+The following charts show how the total value of remuneration and its composition would vary under different performance scenarios for executive Directors under the proposed policy, which is effective from the date of the 2022 AGM, subject to shareholders' approval.
+Benefits in the charts below represents value of regular benefits as per the 2021 single figure table of remuneration.
+Additional benefits may arise but will always be provided in line with the shareholder approved policy.